stotes/woocommerce-price-per-word/README.txt

 4. Document name displayed with link to document on cart page, order complete page, and admin order items details.

 == Changelog ==

+= 1.2.0 - 08.08.2016 =
+* Tweak - IMPORTANT UPDATE- Moved the price per word/character option to the product level. ([#37](https://github.com/angelleye/woocommerce-price-per-word/issues/37))
+* Feature - Adds a word/character count cap so a submission is rejected if it has too high a count. ([#26](https://github.com/angelleye/woocommerce-price-per-word/issues/26))
+* Feature - Adds the option to setup price breaks, so the higher the count of words/characters the cheaper the price will be. ([#27](https://github.com/angelleye/woocommerce-price-per-word/issues/27))
+* Feature - Adds shortcode functionality. ([#28](https://github.com/angelleye/woocommerce-price-per-word/issues/28))
+* Feature - Adds compatibility for 3 decimal pricing. ([#30](https://github.com/angelleye/woocommerce-price-per-word/issues/30))
+* Feature - Adds a filter hook so you can customize the "Price per Word" label. ([#32](https://github.com/angelleye/woocommerce-price-per-word/issues/32))
+* Feature - Adds a bulk edit tool for easily adjusting Price Per Word/Character options on multiple products at once. ([#38](https://github.com/angelleye/woocommerce-price-per-word/issues/38))

 = 1.1.2 - 06.26.2016 =
 * Fix - WooCommerce 2.6 Compatibility. ([#33](https://github.com/angelleye/woocommerce-price-per-word/issues/33))